-Historians sue to force Trump administration to preserve records
+Historians Sue to Force Trump Administration to Preserve Records

 In rejecting the previous suit, U.S. District Judge Amy Berman Jackson said Congress would have to make changes to the Presidential Records Act before the federal courts would be able to compel compliance.

 The new case is National Security Archive v.
-Trump, U.S. District Court, District of Columbia.
+Trump, 20-cv-03500, U.S. District Court, District of Columbia (Washington).